xpack/xcdl-cli-ts/website/_xcdl.github.io/reference/metadata.md

 The `cdlOptions` object is the basic unit of configurability.
 Generally each option corresponds to a single user choice.
 Typically there is a certain amount of information associated with an option to assist the user in manipulating that option, for example a textual description.
 There will also be some limits on the possible values that the user can choose, so an option may be a simple yes-or-no choice or it may be something more complicated such as an array size or a device name.
 Options may have associated constraints, so if that option is enabled then certain conditions have to satisfied elsewhere in the configuration.
 Options usually have direct consequences such as preprocessor `#define` symbols in a configuration header file.

 `cdlOptions` is defined as a XML element that has one name attribute and a body.
 Within a single configuration, names must be unique.
 If a configuration contained two packages which defined the same entity, any references to that entity in a `requires` property or any other expression would be ambiguous.
 It is possible for a given name to be used by two different packages if those packages should never be loaded into a single configuration.
 For example, architectural HAL packages are allowed to reuse names because a single configuration cannot target two different architectures.
-For a recommended naming convention see the Section called Package Contents and Layout in [XCDL packages]({{ site.baseurl }}/xcdl/guide/packages).
+For a recommended naming convention see the Section called Package Contents and Layout in [xCDL packages]({{ site.baseurl }}/xcdl/guide/packages).

 The user choice is expressed during the configuration process and is reflected in the enabled/disabled statues of the option.
 For options with associated values, it is also possible for the user to define a value (if missing, a default value, either implicit or defined as the property `defaultValue`, is applied).
 For these options it is also possible to define some limits on the possible values that the user can choose.